Events

 The Mayor of the commune and a representative of Togo's Ministry of the Environment also took the floor, voicing their country's joy at welcoming an event of this calibre.
 Togo's engagement signalled something important: national governments are watching, and they see the Forum as a platform that matters.

-The Green Climate Fund (GCF) itself was present on the ground, with two of its representatives attending in person.
+The Green Climate Fund (GCF) itself was present on the ground, with three of its representatives attending in person.
 Visibly moved by the setting, they offered warm words of gratitude to the organisers, noting that the Ecoverse village embodied precisely the kind of transformative vision the climate finance system exists to support.
-"Thanks for bringing to life what we are all here for," one of them said, a remark that resonated across the room.
+"Thanks for bringing to life what we are all here for".
 Both GCF representatives made clear their openness to engage bilaterally with participating institutions throughout the Forum, a signal that was not lost on the accredited entities present.

 Why This Forum, Why Now